The Phillips Collection: Directors

 When Duncan Phillips died in 1966, his wife Marjorie succeeded him as museum director.
 Their son, Laughlin, became director in 1972.
 He led The Phillips Collection through a multi-year program to ensure the physical and financial security of the collection, renovate and enlarge the museum buildings, expand and professionalize the staff, conduct research on the collection, and make the Phillips more accessible to the public.
 In 1992, Charles S. Moffett, a noted author and curator, was named director.
 Moffett was directly involved with the presentation of several ambitious exhibitions during his six-year tenure, including the memorable "Impressionists on the Seine: A Celebration of Renoir’s Luncheon of the Boating Party" in 1996.

 Jay Gates became director in 1998.
 Under his leadership, The Phillips Collection continued to grow and broaden its presence in Washington, D.C., across the country, and internationally.
 Dorothy M. Kosinski, previously a curator at the Dallas Museum of Art, took over as director in May 2008.
-Kosinski will become director emerita in 2023 as Jonathan Binstock, from the Memorial Art Gallery of the University of Rochester (NY), assumes the directorship.
+Kosinski became director emerita in 2023 as Jonathan Binstock, from the Memorial Art Gallery of the University of Rochester (NY), assumed the directorship.